Guide On How To Market Your Vacant BTL On Gumtree

 After creating an advert, it doesn’t always go live immediately- can take up to 3 hours, so I’m told by the Gumtree officials.
 So make sure you look out for when it goes live.
 If it takes too long (over 4 hours), I would suggest contacting them to see what the hell is going on.

-Right, so they’re my personal tips for any Landlord that wants to take advantage of Gumtrees free advertising service.
-Does anyone else have any other tips, or think that any of mine are dogshit?
-Talk to me, people…
+Right, so they’re my personal tips for Landlords wanting to take advantage of Gumtrees free advertising service.
+What are your thoughts?

 Love your blogs